 Service Technician (Service Tech)

-Install or repair heating, central air conditioning, or refrigeration systems, including oil burners, hot-air furnaces, and heating stoves.
+What they do: Install or repair heating, central air conditioning, HVAC, or refrigeration systems, including oil burners, hot-air furnaces, and heating stoves.

 - Test electrical circuits or components for continuity, using electrical test equipment.